What are common psychiatric disorders experienced by youth?

 Children and adolescents experience some of the same mental health conditions as adults, although they may demonstrate different symptoms and behaviors as a result of their condition.
 Some prevalent child and adolescent psychiatric conditions include:

-The team at Progressive Behavioral Health provides compassionate and customized care to help your child develop the social skills, cognitive abilities, and behaviors that allow them to lead healthy, active, and fulfilling lives.
+The team at LifeStance Health provides compassionate and customized care to help your child develop the social skills, cognitive abilities, and behaviors that allow them to lead healthy, active, and fulfilling lives.

 You know your child best, and will notice changes in their demeanor and behavior.
 Some of the signs of a mental health condition include:

 If your usually happy-go-lucky child becomes quiet or sad, withdrawing from their normal friends and activities, it could be a sign of a mental health issue.
 They may also demonstrate dramatic mood swings that disrupt their relationships at home or school.

 While younger children are often full of energy, consistently disruptive behavior at school or home is another sign of a mental health issue.
 Other behavioral warning signs include starting fights, recklessness, and self-destructive behavior.
 You may also notice a change in your child’s appetite or eating habits.